 Regarding travel arrangements, if you’re coming in from out of town and flying (and do not yet have your flight arrangements), then the Orlando airports will probably be your best bet.
 That’s MCO, the large hub, as well as the Sanford option.
 After that, the closest airports would probably be Melbourne and Jacksonville, but they will probably have limited flight schedules and higher pricing.

 There are PLENTY of cheap hotels in the area of the race – just Google any hotel website for Titusville, Florida and you’ll find gobs of options.
 The best choices will be located at Exit 215 off I-95, which is called Hwy 50 or the Cheney Highway.
 All of those places are the same place ;-).
-I will be domiciled at the Days Inn there from Thursday evening until Monday morning of race weekend.
+I will be domiciled at the Days Inn there from Thursday evening until late Sunday evening race weekend.
 If you’re paying more than about $60 for a room, you should be getting some luxury for it ;-).

-The Days Inn has agreed to offer AO100 runners a price of $55 plus tax for rooms for the weekend of December 18-21.
-Please call the hotel at 321-269-4480 and ask for either Christina Carlton (the Sales and Marketing person) or just ask for the Ancient Oaks room rate.
-If you’ve already gotten a room rate at the Days Inn that’s higher than that, please call Christine and she will change it.
+The Days Inn has agreed to offer AO100 runners a price of $58 plus tax for rooms for the weekend of December 17-20.
+Please call the hotel at 321-269-4480 and ask for the Ancient Oaks room rate.

-I don’t know of any local camping facilities, but there is a 24-hour Wal-Mart Supercenter located near I-95 and they allow RVs to park overnight in their parking lot.
+I don’t know of any local camping facilities, but there is a 24-hour Wal-Mart Supercenter located near I-95 and they are usually pretty good about allowing RVs to park overnight in their parking lot.
 You might want to do an internet search for camping options if you’re interested in that.
 There is also both a Lowe’s and a Home Depot store located in the area in case you need something more substantial than what Wal-Mart stocks ;-).

 REMEMBER THAT THERE IS NO CAMPING IN THE PARK – NOR ARE ANY TENTS ALLOWED TO BE SET UP AT THE RACE SITE!
 AND NO RECREATIONAL VEHICLES (RVs) ALLOWED!